naveensd101/threshold-back/README.md

 # Setting up development environment

-1. Make a new `.env` files with the following content
+1. Make a new `.env` file with the following content

 ```
 email="<email id of bot>"